cyberrangecz/docs/docs/extras/logging/how-to-use-it.md

 **3. Start the KYPO platform:**

-After the `kypo-sandbox-service-config.yml` is updated, you can start the KYPO platform (if the platform is already running, you must restart it) using the following command in `/vagrant` directory:
+After updating the file with default variables, you can start the KYPO platform by following the [manual](https://gitlab.ics.muni.cz/muni-kypo-crp/devops/kypo-crp-deployment#run-vagrant-vm).
+If the KYPO platform is already running, you can apply the changes by running the following command in the `/kypo-crp-deployment` directory:
 ```
-docker-compose up
+EXTRA_VARS=./local-demo-extra-vars.yml,./local-demo-secrets.yml vagrant up --provision
 ```

 **4. Update syslog-ng configuration in the MAN:**